Elias Díaz Player Props: Rockies vs. Athletics

-Elias Diaz -- .212 average over his past 10 games -- will be in action for the Colorado Rockies against the Oakland Athletics, with JP Sears on the hill, on July 28 at 8:40 PM ET.
+Elias Diaz, with a slugging percentage of .324 in his past 10 games -- including one home run -- will be in action for the Colorado Rockies against the Oakland Athletics, with Paul Blackburn on the mound, July 29 at 8:10 PM ET.

 Elias Díaz Game Info & Props vs. the Athletics